 Consumer Protection is Fundamental to Sustainability

 Consumer protection is not just for economic progress, but is a means of driving sustainable progress.
 It’s even spelt out in the UN Sustainable Development Goals.
 Which are the 17 goals that are agreed upon by businesses and nations to promote prosperity without sacrificing the planet.
-Top fast fashion brands like H&M and Zara both boast that they comply with business practices to reach these goals (check out parts 1, 2, and 3 of our series on H&M and Zara).
+Top fast fashion brands like H&M and Zara both boast that they comply with business practices to reach these goals.

 Here is what Goal 12, ‘Ensure Sustainable Consumption and Production Patterns,’ has to say: